LinusSong/rss2bt/README.md

 - waitdays: 6.625 days are waited before another parse in default, and this parameter is to change it.
 - net: make up the database from RSS feed.
 - db: find the items which is not downloaded and write commands for them to lixiantask.sh
-- w: only the item will be checked.
+- w: only the chosen item will be checked.

 ####Examples:
 ```